juliaclement/awktopython/docs/Implementation_State.md

 ### Environment Variables

 **ENVIRON** Read implemented by copying to a local dict during start-up.
-No reverse copy provided, required before creating the ability to execute external programs, medium priority.
+Reverse copy provided when opening a pipe or using "system" call.

 ### Built-in Functions